 The prostate is the gland that produces the fluid component of semen.
-It is about the size of a walnut and is located between the bladder and penis.
-The urethra runs from the bladder to penis through the prostate.
+It is about the size of a walnut and is located between the bladder and genitals.
+The urethra runs from the bladder to the genitals through the prostate.
 The urethra allows urine to pass out of the body.
 Bacterial Prostatitis is inflammation of the prostate which is caused by bacterial infection.
 The infection can be "acute" or "chronic" depending on severity and duration of the infection.

 Bacterial Prostatitis can be very painful and distressing and you may experience the following symptoms:

 Bacterial Prostatitis is usually caused by common strains of bacteria such as E-Coli, Proteus and Klebsiella but can occur in response to a range of issues such as:

 If you experience fast breathing, fever, a fast heartbeat, nausea, vomiting, confusion or disorientation, this may be signs of sepsis (infection in the blood).
 Please seek medical attention immediately.